Lillian Asplund: Death

-Lillian died in her home in Shrewsbury, Massachusetts, on May 6, 2006, at the age of 99.
-She was buried at the Old Swedish Cemetery in Worcester, alongside her father, mother, and brother.
+Asplund remained bedridden and reliant on a caregiver during most of the last four years of her life; she died in her home in Shrewsbury, Massachusetts, on May 6, 2006, at the age of 99.
+She was buried at the All Faiths Cemetery in Worcester, alongside her father, mother, and brother.
 Her death left Barbara West and Millvina Dean as the last two living survivors of the Titanic.
 However, as both women were less than a year old at the time, neither had any recollection of the sinking.
 With Lillian being the last survivor who remembered the disaster, first-hand accounts of the Titanic passed into history upon her death.
 She was also the last surviving American who travelled on the Titanic.

+Asplund's death garnered media attention from all around the world.
+Nordgren Memorial Chapel in Worcester, where Asplund's wake and funeral services were held, received telephone calls and emails from as far away as Argentina and New Zealand.
+Due to the intense public attention surrounding Asplund's passing, her funeral was closed to the media.

-After Lillian's death, the steamship ticket she had held for so many years was sold at auction in 2009.
+After Asplund's death, the steamship ticket she had held for so many years was sold at auction in 2009.
 It was a part of documents and items that were posthumously found in a safety deposit box that were connected to the disaster, such as her father's pocket watch that stopped at 2:19 am.